snifty-repo/fx-candy/README.md

 To ensure the highest quality, we recommend that your exported image files meet the following requirements.
 - At least or close to 1080px by 1080px in size.
-- Files are same size and aspect ratio.
+- Image file names and folders DO NOT contain any spaces.
+If you need a space in a file/folder name, you can use "_" and it will be replaced with a space upon generation.
 - Images are all type `.png` if your project uses more than one attribute.
 - Add image files to the `/images` folder in your FX Candy template.
+- Files are same size and aspect ratio.
 - Organize art files by attribute similar to the example below.

 Example Files            |  Example Images